tolgaakar/Open-Set-Recognition-for-Time-Series-Classification/README.md

 # OS-ROCKET: Open Set Recognition for Time Series Classification

-This repository contains the first generic open set model for time series classification, OS-ROCKET, developed by me as part of my master thesis for the University of Hildesheim.
-OS-ROCKET is applicable to multiple datasets, and can work with any classifier.
-In this case, the ROCKET[[1]](#1) is used as the classifier.
+This repository contains the first generic open set model for time series classification developed by me as part of my master thesis for the University of Hildesheim.
+The proposed method is applicable to multiple datasets, and can work with any classifier.
+In this case, the ROCKET[[1]](#1) and InceptionTime[[2]](#2) are used as the classifiers.
 Class-specific time series barycenters are used to achieve unknown detection, by looking at the Euclidean DTW (dynamic time warping) distance and the cross-correlation between the barycenters and an input.
-Experimental results indicate that the proposed method achieves near-perfect unknown detection results (with a recall of 0.93) by trading off some of its closed set classification accuracy (around 0.12 less) on the UEA multivariate time series archive with 30 datasets.
+Experimental results indicate that the proposed method achieves near-perfect unknown detection results (with a recall of over 90%) by trading off some of its closed set classification accuracy on the UEA multivariate time series archive with 30 datasets.

 ![OS ROCKET Diagram](https://github.com/tolgaakar/OS-ROCKET-Open-Set-Recognition-for-Time-Series-Classification/blob/main/OSRocketDiagram.png?raw=true)